Sri Lankans storm prime minister's office, demanding he quit as well | Law-Order

 Sri Lankans storm prime minister's office, demanding he quit as well

-Barely hours after Sri Lankan President Gotabaya Rajapaksa fled the country on Wednesday, hundreds of people were demanding the resignation of the prime minister as well and fighting street battles with riot police.
-"Ranil go home!" they chanted as they tried to storm the office of Prime Minister Ranil Wickremesinghe.
+Barely hours after Sri Lankan President Gotabaya Rajapaksa fled the country on Wednesday, hundreds of people were demanding the resignation of the prime minister as well and fighting street battles with security forces, some armed with assault rifles.

 - Country: